 The main problem was the image of the system.
 The French educational system was far too stodgy to take up our innovation, but we had hoped that business would be interested.
 How wrong we were!
-The very design choices that made the Minitel acceptable to the public and suited to placement in the home, diminished its credibility in a business context.
+The very design choices that made the Minitel acceptable to the public and suited it to placement in the home, diminished its credibility in a business context.
 The image problem was aggravated by "pink" messaging.
 Who could believe an electronic singles bar had promise as a venue for business meetings?

-But there was also a technical issue.
+There was also a technical issue.
 I recall one incident that clarified the problem for me.
 The Minitel was conceived for consulting databases stored in videotext pages and accessed through hierarchical menus.
 The keyboard was designed by a telephone manufacturer to punch in the numbers of menu items, but this is not what communicating users of the system required.
-I wrote a short note on the keyboard for the directors of the telecom in the hope that a new terminal would be designed more suit- able for typing and hence for communication.
+I wrote a short note on the keyboard for the directors of the telecom in the hope that a new terminal would be designed more suitable for typing and hence for professional communication.
 There was no response to my recommendation and soon I learned that the telecom was ashamed of the communication on its system since so much of it revolved around sex.
-They had inscribed informational us- ages in the Minitel hardware and had no intention of changing that even though the users had reinvented the technology around a new social form.
+They had inscribed informational usages in the Minitel hardware and had no intention of changing that even though the users had reinvented the technology around a new social form.

-Once again I confronted the alternative: technical "rationality" as conceived by bureaucrats and technicians versus communication as conceived by users.
+Once again I confronted the alternative: technocratic "rationality" versus communication as conceived by users.
 This alternative reflected different social visions of modernity, a vision focused on the narrowly conceived goals of organizations such as government agencies and businesses, and a vision focused on a broader range of human needs evident to users but not to the technocrats in charge of designing and implementing the system.
-I wrote an article about this contrast as manifested in the history of the Minitel.10 Later when the Internet was=opened to the public more was learned about the history of communication on that sys-tem.
-We discovered that the original purpose of the network was to share computer time and data.
-E-mail was introduced by a graduate student who wrote a small program that is the granddaddy of e-mail on the web to this day.
-Here too the contrast appears be-tween official design goals and user agency.
+I wrote an article about this contrast as manifested in the history of the Minitel.